‘Modern Family’ Star Ariel Winter Shares Her Tips For Improving Mental & Physical Health

-Modern Family star Ariel Winter has revealed in a new interview with Entertainment Tonight that she is finding ways to improve her overall mental and physical health by putting herself first after many years of reportedly not doing so and shared her tips for prioritizing self-care.
+Modern Family star Ariel Winter has revealed in a new interview with Entertainment Tonight that she is finding ways to improve her overall mental and physical health by putting herself first.
+This comes after many years of reportedly not doing so.
+She also shared her tips for prioritizing self-care.

 The actress revealed to the celebrity news site that she has realized that a person putting their own personal health first does not make them selfish.